Ellenkondani11/Personal-finance-tracker/README.md

 ## Description

 This application helps you keep track of your income and expenses.
-You can add new transactions, see a list of all transactions, change transaction details, and remove transactions you no longer need to see. [cite: 12, 13, 14, 15, 16, 17, 18]
+You can add new transactions, see a list of all transactions, change transaction details, and remove transactions you no longer need to see.

 ## Setup Instructions